CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

 1. Then click **+ Add assignment** button and search and select **User administrator** role and click **Add** to assign role to **az104-01a-aaduser1**.

-    >**Note**: You also have the option of assigning Entra ID roles when provisioning a new user.
+    >**Note**: You also have the option to assign Entra ID roles when provisioning a new user.

      ![image](../media/az104-mod3-image32.png)

 1. Open an **InPrivate** browser window and sign in to the [Azure portal](https://portal.azure.com) using the newly created user account.
 When prompted to update the password, change the password to a secure password of your choosing.

-    >**Note**: Rather than typing the user name (including the domain name), you can paste the content of Clipboard.
+    >**Note**: Rather than typing the user name (including the domain name), you can paste the content of the Clipboard.

 1. In the **InPrivate** browser window, in the Azure portal, search for and select **Microsoft Entra ID**.